getporter/operator/docs/content/quickstart/_index.md

 ## Install the Operator

+🚨 If you are using [KinD] or [Minikube] please make sure to visit the integration pages before starting. 🚨

 The Porter Operator is installed using Porter, and requires an existing Kubernetes cluster.
 First, generate a credential set that points to the location of your kubeconfig file, for example using the path $HOME/.kube/config.

-The commands below use the v0.7.1 release, but there may be a more recent release of the Operator.
+The commands below use the v1.0.0 release, but there may be a more recent release of the Operator.
 Check our [releases page](https://github.com/getporter/operator/releases) and use the most recent version number.

 ```
-porter credentials generate porterops -r ghcr.io/getporter/porter-operator:v0.8.0
+porter credentials generate porterops -r ghcr.io/getporter/porter-operator:v1.0.0
 ```

 Now that Porter knows which cluster to target, install the Operator with the following command:

 ```
-porter install porterops -c porterops -r ghcr.io/getporter/porter-operator:v0.8.0
+porter install porterops -c porterops -r ghcr.io/getporter/porter-operator:v1.0.0
 ```

 Before you use the operator, you need to configure a Kubernetes namespace with the necessary configuration.